-- 1) Two (2) Co-Chairs
+Two (2) Co-Chairs

-- 2) One (1) student representative that works with EOP
+One (1) Student representative that works with EOP

-- 3) One (1) Senator
+One (1) Senator

-- 4) One (1) Residence Halls Liaison
+One (1) Residence Halls Liaison

-- 5) One (1) Outreach Coordinator
+One (1) Outreach Coordinator

-- 6) One (1) Financial Coordinator
+One (1) Financial Coordinator

-- 7) One (1) Ourstorian
+One (1) Ourstorian

+One (1) Diversity Educator

+- C) Non-voting Membership:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) A.S.
 Committee on Committees Chair

 - 4) A.S.
 Controller(s)

 - 5) A.S.
 Attorney General

 - 6) A.S.
 President

+- D) Selection and Term of Office:

-- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the third (3rd) and fourth (4th) weeks of Spring quarter.
+- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the sixth (6th) and seventh (7th) weeks of Spring quarter through an internal election.
 These recommendations will be forwarded to the Committee on Committees, appointed by the A.S.
-President, and approved by Senate for a term of one (1) academic year. - 2) The EOP student representatives shall be selected by the respective EOP staff. - 3) The residence hall liaison shall be selected by the Residence Hall Association. - 4) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 5) The Outreach Coordinator, Financial Coordinator, and Ourstorian shall be selected from the active group membership during the academic year.
+President, and approved by Senate for a term of one (1) academic year.

+- 2) The EOP student representatives shall be selected by the respective EOP staff.

+- 3) The residence hall liaison shall be selected by the Residence Hall Association.

+- 4) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.

+- 5) The Outreach Coordinator, Financial Coordinator, Ourstorian, and Diversity Educator shall be selected from the active group membership at the end of an academic year through an internal election.